 Forest City Enterprises has grown from treeline to skyline.
 Founded in 1920 as a lumber dealer, the company now focuses on commercial and residential real estate development in metropolitan areas across the US.
 Forest City, which has more than $10.7 billion in assets, owns and develops commercial properties, including 44 retail centers and shopping malls, 47 office buildings, two hotels, and Brooklyn's Barclays Center in 15 states.
-The company's residential group owns and manages 115 upscale and middle-market apartments, condominiums, and senior housing properties, as well as more than 14,000 military housing units in two dozen states.
-Forest City also owns about 290 acres of undeveloped land.
+The company's residential group owns and manages 115 upscale and middle-market apartments, condominiums, and senior housing properties, as well as more than 14,000 military housing units in over 20 states.
+Forest City converted into a real estate investment trust (REIT) in early 2015.

 Sales and Marketing